ewg-atmosera/ghas-for-developers/README.md

 ## Overview

 This repository contains the courseware for the GitHub Advanced Security for Developers course.
-The course is designed to help develoeprs understand how to secure their code using GitHub Advanced Security.
+The course is designed to help developers understand how to secure their code using GitHub Advanced Security.

 ## Schedule